-In one shot in the episode "Secret of My Excess", Spike is walking in Ponyville with Lyra and Sweetie talking in the background, then Derpy pops up between them.
+In one shot of the episode "Secret of My Excess", Spike is walking in Ponyville with Lyra and Sweetie talking in the background, then Derpy pops up between them.
 From the inside of a well.

 Ghost Extras: The lower end tier of being a background pony.
 They're just there walking/flying around, occupying space.
 Rarely or never interacting with anyone and vice versa.
 Hardly ever noticed by fans or the audience.
 They're still given a Fan Nickname by the fanbase though.
-That is if they're even noticed they're their among the crowd and/or scenery.
+That is if they're even noticed they're there among the crowd and/or scenery.

 Heroes Of Another Story: They seem to be having their own little adventures if you follow and observe them from the background.
 Especially so with Derpy or Lyra Heartstrings and Sweetie Drops.